Audi A1 hatchback review

 - Steep price curve

 The second generation Audi A1 almost has the luxury supermini class to itself.
 Its only direct rival is the MINI hatchback, with the style-led Fiat 500 existing as a less luxurious and smaller, but less expensive alternative too.
-Some buyers may also compare the A1 with other high-spec superminis like the Vignale models of the Ford Fiesta, or small SUVs like the DS 3 Crossback and Peugeot 2008.
+Some buyers may also compare the A1 with other high-spec superminis like the Vignale versions of the Ford Fiesta, or small SUVs like the DS 3 Crossback and Peugeot 2008.